The tmux Clipboard Problem

 In copy mode (prefix + [), after making a selection, you can pipe it through cinch.
 Add this to ~/.tmux.conf:

-bind-key -T copy-mode-vi y send-keys -X copy-pipe-and-cancel "cinch push"bind-key -T copy-mode Enter send-keys -X copy-pipe-and-cancel "cinch push"Now pressing y (vi mode) or Enter (emacs mode) in copy mode sends the selection to your relay and cancels copy mode.
+bind-key -T copy-mode-vi y send-keys -X copy-pipe-and-cancel "cinch send"bind-key -T copy-mode Enter send-keys -X copy-pipe-and-cancel "cinch send"Now pressing y (vi mode) or Enter (emacs mode) in copy mode sends the selection to your relay and cancels copy mode.

 With tmux Plugin Manager (TPM)